Skillet (band): Early years (1995–2001)

 The band released their first worship album and fourth album overall, Ardent Worship, in late 2000.
 The band kept much of their sound from Invincible on their next album Alien Youth.
-With little time between touring and recording, Skillet released Alien Youth on August 28, 2001, which was the first album that John Cooper took on production duties.
-Before the release of Alien Youth, Haaland left the band, and Ben Kasica took over on guitar.
+With little time between touring and recording, Skillet released Alien Youth on August 28, 2001.
+Before the album's release, Haaland left the band, and Ben Kasica took over on guitar.